QuantEcon/lecture-python.myst/_sources/markov_asset.md

 where $w(x, 0) = 0$ for all $x$.

-We can express the preceding as the sequence of nonlinear vector equations
+We can express this  as a sequence of nonlinear vector equations

 $$
 w_k = \max \{ \beta M w_{k-1}, \; p - p_S {\mathbb 1} \}